hemal-shah/CLRS/README.md

 * Divide & Conquer
     * Maximum subarray problem
     * Merge Sort (Inside sorting algorithms directory)
+    * Stresson's Algorithm for Matrix Multiplication

 ---
 Left to Implement:
 * Linear Time maximum subarray problem

 ---
-##### P.S.
+#### P.S.
 I would like to mention some conventions which I follow as below:
 1. I have used a combination of different programming languages. e.g. c++ and python2
-2. Atom text editor adds extra '\n' at end of file, hence I have to remove it when scanning input
-3. I supply input through text file as I dont want to supply it every time during program execution.
+2. I supply input through text file as I dont want to supply it every time during program execution.